delinhquent/FYP_UC2/README.md

 ## Description

 The scope of the use case is to develop a model to sift out reviews that seem unnatural for L'Oréal based on their products.
 Anomaly Detection models such as One-Class Support Vector Machine and Isolation Forests are experimented.
 Evaluation of the models are done mainly using F1, Recall & Precision.
-Excess Mass & Mass Volumes are also included as part of the evaluation metrics.

 A scoring algorithm is then used to assign each review an impact score.
 The aim of such a scoring algorithm is to help users quickly prioritize which reviews they should investigate or take actions against based on its severity (could be in terms of money or brand).